 DAY 2: Taste of History

 Grab brunch at the Garden Court in the Palace Hotel, a Luxury Collection Hotel.
 Under shimmering chandeliers and a vast glass ceiling, enjoy your meal while soaking up the property's storied history (built in 1875, then gutted and reopened in 1909 following the ruinous San Francisco earthquake of 1906).
-With a number of fully equipped conference and event rooms, this 755-room hotel is both cutting-edge and classic.
+With a number of fully equipped conference and event rooms, which have been newly renovated, this 755-room hotel is both cutting-edge and classic.

 Explore some of the city's numerous group-friendly recreation activities.
 Challenge friends or colleagues to a game of ping-pong - and grab some grub - at SPiN.
 Have a drink, play vintage arcade games or catch a concert at the mural-covered Emporium SF, set inside a historic theater-turned-church-turned-event-space.
 If that's not enough fun, swing by Urban Putt for some truly unconventional miniature golf.